ezsystems/ezpublish-kernel/REST-API-V3.rst

     :400: If the Input does not match the input schema definition.
     :401: If the user is not authorized to update this object
     :404: If the content id does not exist
-    :412: If the current Etag does not match with the provided one in the If-Match header
+    :412: If the current ETag does not match with the provided one in the If-Match header
     :415: If the media-type is not one of those specified in Headers

 XML Example